ionic-team/stencil-site/src/docs/components/styling.md

 ### Using a CSS Variable

-Here is an example of using our CSS Variable we defined above:
+Here is an example of using the CSS Variable that we defined above:

 ```css
 h1 {